DL-DRL: A double-level deep reinforcement learning approach for large-scale task scheduling of multi-UAV: Methodology

-Where $\left[ , \right]$ is the concatenation of two vectors, and $u_{t}^{j}$ is the last element of $U_{t}^{j}$ (i.e., the allocated task for UAV $j$ at time step $t$).
-We use this update strategy to ensure the same dimension of each UAV’s allocated task set, which is convenient for the batch training.
+\end{small} where $\left[ , \right]$ refers to the concatenation operation, $x_{t}^{i}$ is the task allocated to UAV $i$ at time step $t$, and $u_{t}^{j}$ is the last element in $U_{t}^{j}$ (i.e., the task allocated to UAV $j$ at time step $t$-1).
+We use this update strategy to keep the same dimension of the allocated task set for each UAV, which may cause repeated tasks for a UAV but would be much convenient for the subsequent batch training.

-\textbf{Reward:} we define the reward as the total number of tasks executed by all UAVs to satisfies the objective function in the mathematical model, i.e., $R=\underset{i=1}{\overset{v}{\mathop \sum }}\,{{T}_{i}}$, where ${{T}_{i}}$ is the number of tasks executed by UAV $i$, which is obtained from the route planning DRL model.
+\textbf{Reward.} Since we aim to maximize the number of tasks that could be executed, we define the reward as the total number of tasks completed by all UAVs, i.e., $R=\underset{i=1}{\overset{v}{\mathop \sum }}\,{{T}_{i}}$, where ${{T}_{i}}$ is the number of tasks completed by UAV $i$, which is obtained based on the route planning DRL model in the lower level.